wiz0u/WTelegramClient/README.md

 ﻿# WTelegramClient
-## _Telegram client library written 100% in C# and .NET Core_
+### _Telegram client library written 100% in C# and .NET Core_

 ## How to use

-:warning: This library makes heavy use of asynchronous C# programming (`async/await`) so make sure you are familiar with this before attempting to use it.
+:warning: This library relies on asynchronous C# programming (`async/await`) so make sure you are familiar with this before proceeding.

 After installing WTelegramClient through Nuget, your first Console program will be as simple as:
 ```csharp